 The Mongol empire at its height spanned much of the Eurasian continent but it was not the creation of only one man.
 When Genghis Khan died in 1227, the Mongols had not yet arrived in Europe, not taken Persia, the Middle East, and not yet occupied China.
 These conquests were for Genghis Khan’s successors, his sons and grandsons, to complete.
-Family trees are always complicated, and difficult to remember.
-This is what Genghis Khan’s family tree looks like.
+Family trees are always complicated and difficult to remember.
+Above is what Genghis Khan’s family tree looks like.

 These are the main protagonists: